MeganMFisher/material-ui-demo/README.md

 ## Why is it useful?

 You can easily add elements from Google's Material Design into your application to take the UI up a notch.
-You can also easily add in modals, a side menus, styled buttons, tables, date pickers, etc.
+You can also easily add in modals, side menu, styled buttons, tables, date pickers, sliders, tool bars, progress bars, grid lists, and so much more into your application.

 # Installation: